microchip-pic-avr-examples/atmega4809-adc-basics-mplab/README.md

 # ATMEGA4809 Xplained Pro ADC basics

+MegaAVR® 0-series devices feature a 10-bit successive approximation register (SAR) Analog-to-Digital Converter (ADC) and is capable of conversion rates up to 115 ksps.
+It features a flexible multiplexer, which allows the ADC to measure the voltage at multiplesingle-ended input pins.

+There are four modes we will explore in this example:
+*  ADC Free-Running mode
+*  ADC Single Conversion mode
+*  ADC Window Comparator mode
+*  ADC Sample Accumulator mode

-This is an example of how to get started with the ADC on the ATMEGA4809, this is a general example which is applicable to the whole megaAVR 0-series.
+This is an example of how to get started with the ADC on the ATMEGA4809.
 This is based on the application note [AN2573](#Related-Documentation).

 ## Related Documentation